 As a resident of the canton of Neuchâtel, I have become familiar with many of the culinary specialties from this region over the last four years.
 Of course, some of the foods that I associate with this city are also popular in other parts of Suisse-Romande.
 Therefore, to identify some of the food products that originated specifically in Neuchâtel, I consulted the directory of Patrimoine Culinaire Suisse.

-Batz neuchâtelois: Taken from the name of an ancient coin, these chocolate pralines were created in 1948 to mark the centennial of the canton’s entry into the Swiss confederation.
+Batz neuchâtelois: Taken from the name of an ancient coin, these chocolate pralines originated in 1948.
+They mark the centennial anniversary of the canton’s entry into the Swiss confederation.

 Eaux-de-vie de prunes neuchâteloises: An eau-de-vie or schnaps made from plums.

-Gâteau aux noisettes: A tart made with ground hazelnuts and a shortcrust pastry and topped with a thin layer of icing.
+Gâteau aux noisettes: A tart made with ground hazelnuts and a shortcrust pastry.
+It’s topped with a thin layer of icing.

-Pain aux noix: A yeasted bread made with walnuts that was developed by a baker from Neuchâtel.
+Walnut bread – Pain aux noix: A yeasted bread made with walnuts developed by a baker from Neuchâtel.

 Saucisson neuchâtelois: A smoked pork sausage that’s one of my children’s favorite foods.